zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 ### 6. Set the user role

-A broadcast channel has two user roles: BROADCASTER and AUDIENCE, and the default role is AUDIENCE.
-After setting the channel profile to Live Broadcast, your app may use the following steps to set the client role:
+A live-streaming channel has two user roles: BROADCASTER and AUDIENCE, and the default role is AUDIENCE.
+After setting the channel profile to LIVE BROADCASTING, your app may use the following steps to set the client role:

 1. Allow the user to set the role as BROADCASTER or AUDIENCE.
 2. Call the `setClientRole` method and pass in the client role set by the user.

-Note that in a live broadcast, only the broadcaster can be heard and seen.
-If you want to switch the client role after joining the channel, call the setClientRole method.
+Note that in the live interactive streaming, only the host can be heard and seen.
+If you want to switch the user role after joining the channel, call the `setClientRole` method.

 ```java
 public void onClickJoin(View view) {